IwasSumit/eventpilot-ai/README.md

 The platform combines deterministic operational intelligence with AI reasoning to improve event flow, reduce congestion, and enhance attendee experience.

+(Note: Please use it on desktop/laptop for best experience.)

 ### Key Capabilities

 * Live crowd monitoring and risk scoring